xzzulz/deathspeak/readme.md

 It is also part of a research project in software design, with
 goals that will be presented in the future.

+okami is built on top of javascript, because Javascript is
+rapidly becoming an impressive language, in terms of spread and
+recently even in performance.
+And in its quirks, has many hidden
+gems of expressive power.
+But suffers from historical baggage
+and having to please everyone.

 ## goals